 The Arcade survived a fire and three hurricanes, but never made money and was nearly torn down in 1944.
 The Metropolitan Museum of Art called it one of the finest commercial buildings in the history of American architecture.

 In 1976, it received National Historic Landmark status.
 The building fell into disrepair, and by 2008 it had emptied.
 Developers restored it and by 2013 converted the building into retail space and tiny apartments.

 Church Street in Burlington, Vt., has long been a busy downtown shopping corridor lined with impressive brick buildings.
 At Christmas, the lighted trees along Church Street imparted a festive holiday air.

 Montgomery Ward's 515th store opened on Church Street in Burlington on Dec.
 28, 1929.
-It missed the Christmas season though plasterers, carpenters and painters worked to get it done in 24-hour shifts.
+It missed the Christmas season though plasterers, carpenters and painters tried to get it done in time by working around the clock.